Lujon

-"Lujon" (also known as "Slow Hot Wind") is a musical piece by Henry Mancini.
+"Lujon" (also known as "Slow Hot Wind") is a composition by Henry Mancini.

 Background

 Its name comes from the lujon percussion instrument heard on the recording.

 Henry Mancini recording

 It appeared on his 1961 album Mr. Lucky Goes Latin, but was an original piece of music that had nothing to do with the Mr. Lucky television program.
 It was included in the soundtracks for the films The Big Lebowski, Sexy Beast, W.E., and Two Lovers.
 Mancini would later record a jazz/swing version of "Slow Hot Wind" and include it on his 1975 album Symphonic Soul.
 The song reached No. 38 on the Adult Contemporary chart in 1976.